Prism Create workspace

 Append-only audit trail + immutable versioningIn place

-Daily WORM-style archive to private storageIn place
+Daily append-only (write-once) archive to private storageIn place

 Automated tenant-isolation (RLS) test suiteIn place